caojie528/Stats506_F19_Group3/README.md

 Code review was doen using *Issues* and *Pull requests* on Github

-Final report was discussed and put together by all three members offline, and Jie Cao takes the responsibility centralize and publish it
+Final report was discussed and put together by all three members offline, and Jie Cao takes the responsibility to centralize and publish it